 Are you looking for some simple and fun games to play with your dog inside?

-Winter is coming and Christmas is around the corner which mean your dog will have a lot of idle time at home a.k.a bored.
+Winter is coming and Christmas is around the corner which means your dog will have a lot of idle time at home a.k.a bored.
 And there is nothing worse than a bored dog.
 A bored dog without a way to release his pent-up energy can be sure to give you a constant headache by chewing up your shoes, clothes, and curtain.

 The solution?
 Getting your dog to stay active even during stormy weather or winter season is a proven way to burn off some of that excess energy and relieve boredom.

 To help you out, here I’ve put a list of 10 fun indoor games that you can play with your dog right away.

 1. Tug of War Game